 You can schedule inspection scans of your content using Cloud Data Loss Prevention (DLP)'s job trigger feature.
-Job triggers are events that automate running Cloud DLP jobs to scan GCP storage repositories (Cloud Storage, BigQuery, and Cloud Datastore).
+Job triggers are events that automate running Cloud DLP jobs to scan Google Cloud storage repositories (Cloud Storage, BigQuery, and Datastore).

 Before you begin

 This quickstart assumes that you already have a storage repository in mind that you want to scan.
 If not, consider scanning one of the available BigQuery public datasets.

 If you don't already have one, sign up for a new account.